Heramb-Acharya/Pull-Request---Guidewire/README.md

 - **Approach**: Time-series analysis on IMD 7-day forecast data per zone
 - **Output**: Next-day disruption probability per zone
 - **Use cases**: Workers receive a proactive SMS the evening before a likely disruption day.
 The admin dashboard shows predicted claim volume for the next 7 days.
 The insurer can adjust reserve levels dynamically based on forecast risk.

+### 7.4 ML Evolution Strategy: Phase 1 to Phase 3

+**Why Isolation Forest for Phase 1**

+We have no labelled fraud data.
+Rakshak doesn't exist yet, so there are no historical claims to learn from.
+Isolation Forest is the correct choice here — it's an unsupervised anomaly detector that trains on normal behaviour and flags deviations, no fraud labels required.
+It's also fast enough to run synchronously on each claim (inference in under 50ms on a standard instance), which matters for our 15-minute payout SLA.

+The limitation is that it flags anomalies generically.
+It will catch a spoofed GPS claim and a genuine worker with a broken accelerometer with the same score.
+That's acceptable at Phase 1 because our rule-based pre-filter handles the obvious cases, and the medium-risk hold queue gives us a human review fallback.

+**The upgrade path: Phase 3 supervised classifier**

+By the time we reach Phase 3, we'll have two things we don't have now: a labelled dataset of resolved claims (approved, flagged, rejected) from Phase 2 demos and synthetic runs, and a clearer picture of which features actually discriminated between genuine and fraudulent claims in practice.

+At that point we'll train an XGBoost classifier on this labelled history.
+XGBoost is the right choice for this transition for a few reasons: it handles the class imbalance (fraud is ~10–15% of claims) well with the `scale_pos_weight` parameter, it gives us feature importance scores so we can audit which signals are actually driving rejections (important for the fairness argument), and it consistently outperforms Isolation Forest on tabular fraud detection once labels exist — this is well-documented in the payment fraud literature.

+We keep Isolation Forest running in parallel as a secondary signal for out-of-distribution patterns that the supervised model hasn't seen before.
+New fraud techniques that don't match the training distribution will still score high on the anomaly detector even if the classifier misses them.

+Target outcome for Phase 3 model: false positive rate under 2% on genuine claims, with full feature importance output visible on the admin dashboard so reviewers can see exactly why a claim was flagged.

 ---